GinjaChris/pentmenu/README.md

 #Also see
 Pentmenu is available as a package (https://archstrike.org/packages/pentmenu) on Arch Linux.
-Big love to Archstrike (https://archstrike.org/)
+Big love to Archstrike (https://archstrike.org/) and Parrot linux (https://www.parrotsec.org/)